 Employers expect employees to be able to analyze information and make decisions about problems that arise at work.
 Employees need to be able to clarify the question, identify the data required, determine methods to obtain the data, and employ analytic techniques to allow one to draw a conclusion.
-A very good way to acquire these skills is to obtain a Bachelor's degree in Psychology.
+The co-op program is a very good way to acquire these skills.

 - Enrolment in an academic course during a work term

 - Non-academic requirements required by all Psychology Co-op students:

 - Sample work term placements

 - Pre-departure for co-op international work terms (e.g., safety tips)

 - Global Experiences Certificate (not just for Co-op students)